Coronavirus: 80 containment zones declared in Kashmir

 If any new case is detected in those areas, then from that date, the area will again remain a red zone for another 42 days, they added.

-They said those areas have been sealed off and strict restrictions would were being implemented there.
+They said those areas have been sealed off and strict restrictions were being implemented there.

 The officials said rapid anti-body testing would be initiated in red zones very soon and Jammu and Kashmir will be among the few states in the country to do that.